-In , 2014, our board of directors undertook a review of the independence of our directors and considered whether any director has a material relationship with us that could compromise that director's ability to exercise independent judgment in carrying out that director's responsibilities.
-Our board of directors has affirmatively determined that each of qualifies as an "independent director," as defined in the corporate governance rules of the New York Stock Exchange.
+On , 2014, our board of directors undertook a review of the independence of our directors and considered whether any director has a material relationship with us that could compromise that director's ability to exercise independent judgment in carrying out that director's responsibilities.
+On such date, our board of directors affirmatively determined that each of Messrs.
+Axelrod, Brutocao, Castellani, Kaplan, Roth, Sarin, Starrett and Stein and Ms. Knous qualifies as an "independent director," as defined in the corporate governance rules of the New York Stock Exchange.